em-jose/laravel-products-api/README.md

 API built with Laravel to get a list of products with their discounts applied.
 You can filter this list by category and by "price less than".

+This app was created for a technical test where the objective was to develop an API where a list of products could be sent and a price adjustment and different discounts applied to those products.
+In addition to this, the API should respond to large volumes of products, being able to process a large amount of data if necessary.

 ## Installation

 - Download the project